 - Irreducible hernias: Also known as an incarcerated hernia, they can not be reduced manually due to adhesions of the hernia sac.
 This type of hernia is symptomatic of long-term herniation, or lack of treatment.
 Surgical intervention may be required in serious cases.

 Inguinal hernias by definition involve the protrusion of the abdominal contents, but will generally involve a section of the small intestine or bowel protruding through the herniated site.
-It is important to note that any abdominal organs and structures can be involved including the bladder3, ovaries and uterus4.
+It is important to note that any abdominal organs and structures can be involved including the bladder1, ovaries and uterus2.

-Surgical correction is always recommended for inguinal hernias in children5.
+Surgical correction is always recommended for inguinal hernias in children[NO_PRINTED_FORM].